The Ultimate Dorm Room Essentials Checklist for College Students (+ Free Printable List!)

 Bank info/checks

-Miscellaneous dorm essentials:
+Miscellaneous college essentials:

 College Students Get a FREE 6-Month Amazon Prime Membership.
 Yes, really!